utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ## Introduction

 EasyExam is an online platform aiming to help teachers to generate relevant question for the exams they wish to take their students.
+EasyExam works on a 3-1 system in which the user sends one question for every 3 he will recieve in order to encourage coolaboration within the platform.
+The users can also download the generated exams in various formats like latex, doc or pdf.

 ***
 ## Requirements